 Navigating through the complexities of your home insurance policy requires an understanding of the typical coverages that are usually included.

-Primarily, you’ll find that your policy covers the structure of your home.
-If a natural disaster strikes, this coverage will help you rebuild or repair the physical aspects of your property.
-This typically includes the main house, attached structures like a garage, and certain detached structures.
+Your policy will primarily cover your home’s structure.
+In case a natural disaster occurs, this will help you rebuild or repair the physical aspects of your property.
+This usually covers the main house, attached structures like a garage, and some detached structures.

 Extra Coverage Options for High-Risk Homes